 1. Drinking straws

-We will replace drinking straws with reusable and/or recyclable alternatives.
+We have replaced drinking straws with reusable and/or recyclable alternatives.

 2. Cocktail stirrers

-We will replace cocktail stirrers straws with reusable and/or recyclable alternatives.
+We have replaced cocktail stirrers straws with reusable and/or recyclable alternatives.

 3. Takeaway coffee cups and lids

 We offer sustainable water bottle options to our guests.

 5. Staff canteens cups and cutlery

 In our staff areas we have eliminated plastic cups and cutlery.